abranjith/unblock/docs/source/caveats.rst

 Event loop support
 ------------------
 ``unblock`` requires an asyncio-compatible event loop (the default asyncio loop or uvloop).
-It does not support trio, curio etc.
+It does not support trio, curio etc which have their own event loops.